InKCre/InKCre-docu/docs/design-doc/PRD/main/gather-information/index.md

 But it's not a wise way for following operations such as pre-processing, reading ...

-Grab everything without a point will slow you down, you need to filter and select.
+Grab everything without a point will slow you down, filter and select are necessary.

 ## How to Gather

-**CHANGE IT, unclear**

 It's a question about when and the implementation of gathering.

-Every source has different method to gather, techniqually and physically. \
+Different sources of information has different implementations, techniqually and physically. \
-Such as, Memos/Flow to gather our thoughts, RSSReader to gather from RSS ...
+No

 ## Abstraction